jimkang/basic-subleveler/README.md

 basic-subleveler
 ================

+Versions 2.x have only been tested on Node 12.

 Handles boilerplate setup for one-level-deep LevelDB [sublevel](https://github.com/dominictarr/level-sublevel) databases:

 - Creates levels using the names and namespaces you provide.